Jeff Tobolski

-Jeff Tobolski is a former member of the Cook County Board of Commissioners, who represented the 16th district which includes all or parts of the suburbs Franklin Park, Northlake, Stone Park, Melrose Park, Maywood, Hillside, Westchester, Brookfield, North Riverside, Berwyn, Riverside, Cicero, Stickney, Forest View, Lyons, La Grange, Summit, Countryside, McCook, Bedford Park and the Archer Heights neighborhood in the City of Chicago.
+Jeff Tobolski (September 14, 1964 – November 9, 2025) was an American politician who was a member of the Cook County Board of Commissioners, representing the 16th district of the City of Chicago.

 Early life

-Tobolski was born and raised in McCook, Illinois, where he currently lives with his wife and daughter.
-He has graduated from both St. Hugh School in Lyons, Illinois and St. Joseph High School in Westchester.
+Tobolski was born and raised in McCook, Illinois, where he lived with his wife and daughter.
+He graduated from both St. Hugh School in Lyons, Illinois and St. Joseph High School in Westchester.
 He played basketball for head coach Gene Pingatore during his time at St. Joseph.
 He later earned a bachelor of arts in history at Knox College.
 Jeff served as a Trustee for the McCook Park District and then as President.
 He then served as a Village of McCook Trustee for six years, and was appointed interim Mayor of McCook in 2007.
 In 2009 he was elected Mayor of McCook to a full four year term.
 Prior to becoming Mayor, he worked as a claim’s adjuster for Fireman's Fund Insurance Company for fifteen years as a claim’s adjuster, including five years investigating insurance fraud in the Special Investigations Unit and as a Field Claims Adjuster for Standard Mutual Insurance Company.

 Cook County Commissioner

-In the Democratic primary he was endorsed by the Chicago Sun Times and the Chicago Tribune over Bill Russ, the Mayor of Brookfield and Northlake Alderman Eddy Garcia.
+In the Democratic primary he was endorsed by the Chicago Sun Times and the Chicago Tribune over Bill Russ, the Village President of Brookfield and Northlake Alderman Eddy Garcia.
 He won the Democratic nomination with 55% of the vote to his opponents 23% and 22% respectively.